-I’m now editor-in-chief of digital lifestyle and parenting magazine The Early Hour, and work as a freelance journalist for national news and women’s magazines (The Guardian, Red Magazine, Stylist, The Telegraph).
-I write a weekly blog for BabyCentre and I’m the copywriter for women’s confidence app Clementine.
+I’m editor-in-chief of digital lifestyle and parenting magazine The Early Hour, and work as a freelance journalist for national news and women’s magazines (The Guardian, Red Magazine, Stylist, Metro).
+I recently signed a book deal with 4th Estate publishing to write a narrative non-fiction book, working title: The Freelance Mum, about my experience of juggling work and kids; with loads of tips for other mothers wanting to do the same (coming soon).
+I also blog for BabyCentre and I’m the copywriter for women’s confidence app Clementine.
+Parenting and feminism are my main subjects, and I speak about them on BBC radio and TV, as well as at Stylist Live.

 (I love a little online chat).